With video marketing in 2018, Instagram is increasingly the go-to social media app for creative and fun viral video content.

 and their expansion into new regions continues at a pace.
 As of 2018, they have 27,399 separate stores worldwide and they retain their status with relentless and professional use of social media.

-Even though Adidas are predominantly a sports brand, they’ve had a long-standing connection to hip-hop music and culture.
-In the 1980s, Run DMC were often pictured in their sneakers and tracksuits, even releasing a song titled ‘My Adidas’.
+Even though Adidas is predominantly a sports brand, they’ve had a long-standing connection to hip-hop music and culture.
+In the 1980s, Run DMC was often pictured in their sneakers and tracksuits, even releasing a song titled ‘My Adidas’.

 WWE is a massive global entertainment product, as their 24.7 million YouTube subscribers attest to.
 To put that number in context, they have the 17th most subscribers of any YouTube channel, ahead of the Ellen Show amongst others.